Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (FinOps Statistics 2025)

-Companies implementing FinOps save 25-40% of their cloud costs.
+Companies that implement FinOps save 25-40% of their cloud costs.

 (Deloitte 2025)

 But FinOps is not software you buy.
-It's a discipline.
+It is a discipline.
 A way of working.
-A culture of cost responsibility.
+A culture of cost accountability.

 80% organizational, 20% technical.
-No dashboard replaces someone who takes responsibility for the bill.
+No dashboard replaces someone accountable for the bill.

 The Numbers That Count